608 Signal Troop (United Kingdom): Second Formation (1965)

 Just a few months after the former 608 signal troop was disbanded, 614 Signal Troop was disbanded and subsequently re-raised as 608 Signal Troop (Cipher Equipment).
 This time, the troop was subordinated to the 15th ABOD, and provided the Royal Corps of Signals inspection teams.
 Unlike other signal troops, 608 troop maintained its own workshop.

 In 1989, the troop reported to Commander Communications, British Army of the Rhine and was commanded by Major A. G. Morgan.
 In 1989 the troop's name was again altered, to become 608 Signal Troop (SSIT) providing support solutions improvement teams (SSITs) to all the locations controlled by the BAOR.

 In 1992, following the disbandment of the 4th Signal Group, the troop remained independent until it joined the new formed 1st (United Kingdom) Signal Brigade in 1997.
 As a result of the Options for Change, the troop was renamed to become 608 Signal Troop (Systems Support & Inspection Team), still providing equipment for the British forces still based in Germany.

-In 1995 when the Viersen location was shut down, the troop was withdrawn to Saint Barbara's Barracks in Ashchurch and by 2001 was renamed simply as 608 Signal Troop.
+In 1995 when the Viersen location was shut down, the troop was withdrawn to Saint Barbara's Barracks at Ashchurch and by 2001 was renamed simply as 608 Signal Troop.
 The remainder of the history of the troop after 2001 is unknown, it is possible it was disbanded in 2002.